-On October 27, 2021, we used \$10 million from funds generated by operations to voluntarily pay down the remaining amounts on our Revolving Credit Facility and as such, have no debt outstanding at June 30, 2022.
+On October 27, 2021, we used \$10 million from funds generated by operations to voluntarily pay down the remaining amounts on our Revolving Credit Facility and as such, have no debt outstanding at September 30, 2022.

-On August 18, 2015, we entered into a new credit facility (the "Credit Facility") with JPMorgan Chase Bank, N.A., The Huntington National Bank, Citizens Bank, National Association and J.P.
+On August 18, 2015, we entered into a credit facility (the "Credit Facility") with JPMorgan Chase Bank, N.A., The Huntington National Bank, Citizens Bank, National Association and J.P.
 Morgan Securities LLC (collectively, the "Lenders") pursuant to a credit agreement of even date (the "Credit Agreement").
 The Credit Facility consisted of a \$100 million five-year revolving facility (the "Revolving Credit Facility") and originally matured on August 18, 2020.
 On June 27, 2018, the Company entered into a Second Amendment to its Credit Facility, (the "Second Amendment"), which had first been amended on September 1, 2017, extending the revolving credit maturity date under the Credit Agreement for five years after the date of the amendment to June 27, 2023.
 On July 1, 2019, we elected to reduce our Revolving Credit Facility to \$70 million.
 On May 11, 2020, as part of our reincorporation as a Florida corporation, we entered into an assumption agreement and amendment of loan documents.
 The amendment also included an alternative benchmark rate as a replacement to LIBOR in the event LIBOR is no longer available.
 On November 2, 2021, we elected to further reduce our Revolving Credit Facility to \$50 million.
+We are currently working on extending our credit agreement with similar terms and conditions as the existing facility.